naborlozada/Sequenzanalyse-und-Genomik-Leipzig/phylogenetics/readme.txt

                     2) the 'outtree' produced by Phylip (the consensus tree), and
                     3) the renamed 'outtree' tree *.new_labels.tree

   4) A quick example to reconstruct a phylogenetic tree using 9 sequences from Archaea (quick_TREE_example).
-     A phylogenetic tree describing these orthologous genes, as well a consensus tree (obtained with 20 bootstrapped trees) that tries to support such tree topology and association of the orthologous genes.
+This example contains a phylogenetic tree describing these orthologous genes, as well a consensus tree (obtained with 20 bootstrapped trees) that tries to support such tree topology and association of the orthologous genes.